 Educating the Soul: Our Zion Tradition of Learning and Faith

-This past week the university (at long last!) opened an exhibit in the Joseph F. Smith Building called “Educating the Soul: Our Zion Tradition of Learning and Faith.”
+This past week the university (at long last!) opened an exhibit in the Joseph F. Smith Building called Education in Zion.
 It is housed in stunning exhibit space that has not been accessible to the campus or public until now.
 The gallery is bathed in light, with spectacular views of the campus and mountains.
 In the second part of my talk I shall share personal reflections about learning in the light prompted by visiting this light-filled exhibit that tells the story of how the Latter-day Saints have sought to see the light of truth both by the natural light of reason and by the spiritual light of revelation.
 I’ll give you a sort of virtual tour.
 You can take your own actual tours starting immediately after this meeting and thereafter on any weekday.

 A Virtual Tour of the Exhibit